 Bullying can happen anywhere.
 Young people who are badly bullied in school are more likely than others to be bullied both in and out of school.
-Cultural, sport and play activities are no exception - in a recent survey, more than one in five young people questioned said they had been bullied in sport.
 To tackle bullying successfully, the whole community and all services for young people need to work together to change the culture so that bullying is unacceptable.
 The government has made tackling bullying a key priority.
-This guidance outlines what bullying might take place in play and leisure activities, and the steps that can be taken to prevent bullying happening in the first place, and to respond effectively when bullying does occur.
+This guidance outlines what bullying might take place in youth activities, and the steps that can be taken to prevent bullying happening in the first place, and to respond effectively when bullying does occur.
 It is part of a suite of guidance on preventing bullying outside of schools that includes guidance on tackling bullying in: